Logo

 Why does Roezan auto-convert long messages to MMS instead of sending them as multi-part SMS?

 A 4 segment SMS gives you 612 characters and costs you 4 credits, whereas with MMS you get 1600 characters for only 3 credits.
 More bang for your buck.
-For accounts that send a lot of long messages, the savings add up significantly.

 Did you find this article helpful?